better-friend/better-friend-server/README.md

 	Description: ""
 }
 ```
-### To update an existing date with the ID id, insert the JSON object date:
+### To update an existing date with the ID id, insert the JSON object date: `axios.put(URL/api/dates/:username/:id, date)`

-`axios.put(URL/api/dates/:username/:id, date)` -> retrieve a date with the id, ID, and insert the following JSON object onto date:

 ```
 {